seanking/spring-cloud-config/README.md

 ## Summary

-Introducing a Spring Cloud configuration server allows the configuration data to be segregated away from the applications.
-The segregation enables administrators to do things more effectively.
-An application can more easily be managed through different environments within a cloud environment.
+Introducing a Spring Cloud Config server allows the configuration data to be segregated away from the applications.
+The segregation enables administrators to do things more effectively, such as promote an application throughout multiple environments.
 It also allows the configuration data to be managed like a traditional code base using Git.

 The source for this demo can be found on GitHub: [https://github.com/seanking/spring-cloud-config](https://github.com/seanking/spring-cloud-config)